- Search The Registry

 - My Account

 *On this date in 1924, Edward “Sonny” Stitt was born.
-He was an African American jazz saxophonist, one of the most consistently important reed musicians in the history of jazz.
+He was a Black jazz saxophonist, one of the most consistently important reed musicians in the history of jazz.

 Stitt was from Boston, Massachusetts and began his career in the 1940’s playing with Dizzy Gillespie.
 He led his own combos in the 1950’s and 1960’s traveling around the United States and abroad, and he played with Norman Granz’s Jazz at the Philharmonic.
 His connection with the early bebop music and its players gave him a steady and devoted fan base.
 Stitt’s performances often gave listeners proof that he was one of the best at what he represented in the crowded reed players of jazz.